o4wcoder/caffeinetv/README.md

     * Navigation
   * Dagger
     * Must use version 2.16
-    * Version 2.17 causes build problems due to Jetifier (it pins Dagger to 2.16)
+    * Versions 2.17 and 2.18 causes build problems due to Jetifier (it pins Dagger to 2.16)
   * Retrofit
   * OkHttp
   * Picasso